gabor-zoka/opusglenc/README.md

     It uses GAPLESS encoding between tracks if scaling does not change.

       -h   This help.
-      -w   Fail even on warnings.
+      -w   Do not exit on warnings.
       -b   Bitrate in bits/sec.
-Must be integer (default 160000).
+Must be integer (default 192000).
       -i   Each track independently encoded (i.e. not gapless).
            It is scaled to -23 LUFS with REPLAYGAIN_TRACK_GAIN if exists.